Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Sxvg881RjeA.md

 ### Transcript

-> weather and satisfactory maybe trying to think uh i don't think no i don't think i've heard anything about weather
+> weather and satisfactory maybe trying to think, i don't think no i don't think i've heard anything about weather